Skip to content

 Running a Collection#

 1. Run unJaena Collector as administrator 2.
-Select collection scope (Quick/Full) 3.
+Select artifacts to collect (default: all selected) 3.
 Click "Start Collection" 4.
 Automatic upload after collection completes

 macOS Artifact Collection#